gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 ##### Forcing Dangling Stores to Be Visible

-Our use of send-after-send and read-after-write transaction orderings, along with the fact that the default completion for a transaction with load semantics (regular GET or fetching atomic) is delivery-complete, gives us the tools to force visibility when we need it.
+Our use of send-after-send and read-after-write operation orderings, along with the fact that the default completion for a operation with load semantics (regular GET or fetching atomic) is delivery-complete, gives us the tools to force visibility when we need it.
 To force regular PUTs or native non-fetching atomics on a given endpoint to be